peter-murray/workflow-application-token-action/README.md

 * `application_private_key`: A private key generated for the GitHub Application so that you can authenticate (PEM format or base64 encoded)
 * `permissions`: The optional limited permissions to request, specifying this allows you to request a subset of the permissions for the underlying GitHub Application.
 Defaults to all permissions available to the GitHub Application when not specified.
 Must be provided in a comma separated list of token permissions e.g. `issues:read, secrets:write, packages:read`
 * `organization`: An optional organization name if the GitHub Application is installed at the Organization level (instead of the repository).
-* `github_api_base_url`: An optional URl to the GitHub API, this will be read and loaded from the runner environment by default, but you might be bridging access to a secondary GHES instance or from GHES to GHEC, you can utilize this to make sure the Octokit library is talking to the right GitHub instance.
+* `github_api_base_url`: An optional URL to the GitHub API, this will be read and loaded from the runner environment by default, but you might be bridging access to a secondary GHES instance or from GHES to GHEC, you can utilize this to make sure the Octokit library is talking to the right GitHub instance.

 #### Examples
 Get a token with all the permissions of the GitHub Application: